-This testing will be undertaken as soon as reasonably practical after the accident has occurred, preferably provided that no employee can be tested after the expiration of within 2 hours from the occurrence of the accident.
+This testing will be undertaken as soon as reasonably practical after the accident has occurred, preferably within 2 hours provided that no firefighter can be tested after the expiration of 2 hours from the occurrence of the accident.
 Depending on the circumstances the Station may deemed 'off line' for the period of testing.